logtalk_load(File, Flags) logtalk_load(Files, Flags)

 Compiles to disk and then loads to memory a source file or a list

 of source files using a list of compiler flags.
 The Logtalk source file name

 extension (by default,

-represented as flag(value).
-This predicate can also be used to compile
+Compiler flags are represented as flag(value).
+This predicate can also be

-Prolog source files as Logtalk source code.
-When no recognized Logtalk
+used to compile Prolog source files as Logtalk source code.
+When no recognized

 fails, the compiler tries to use the file name as-is.
-For a
+For a description of the

-When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
+When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
 When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative_to flag is passed).

 The compiler flags specified in the second argument only apply to the files listed in the first argument and not to any files that those files may load or compile.
 Notably, if you are loading a loader file, the flags only apply to the loader file itself and not to the files loaded by it.

 logtalk_load(@source_file_name, @list(compiler_flag)) - zero_or_one logtalk_load(@list(source_file_name), @list(compiler_flag)) - zero_or_one